 How to Set Up Your Office Network When Moving

-So you’ve finally outgrown that coworking space and moved into your very own office—congrats!
+Congrats—you finally outgrew that coworking space and moved into your very own office!
 You probably have a million things running through your head, but the number one thing you should be thinking about is office network setup.
 Surprised?
-If you think about the impact of connectivity on nearly every operational component of your office, it makes sense that you should prioritize a plan for this aspect of your business.
+If you think about the impact of connectivity on nearly every operational aspect of your business, internet setup becomes a clear priority.
 After all, this is a brand new start for your company: you’ve moved onto bigger and better things, and absolutely nothing can stand in the way of your workplace productivity… except for a bad internet connection.

-Luckily, we can help you avoid the pitfalls of slow internet and dive straight into a workflow wonderland.
-For starters, think proactively about the user experience you want from your office internet.
+Luckily, we can help you avoid the pitfalls of slow internet and hit the ground running with optimal workflow.

 A Guide to Office Network Setup: The Quick Version